Curating a Release#

 Stable + Main Release#

-This section describes the process of merging a release branch onto main and stable.
-It assumes that a branch has been created from main, and that any changes required for the release have been committed to it and tested.
+This section describes the process of merging main and stable.
+It assumes that any required release changes have already been merged into main and that all sources in the dependencies.yaml file are as they should be.
 This section is relevant for all repositories with a stable and main branch setup.

 The release process will be completed by 2 people with commit privilege to the relevant repository, at least one of whom must be an admin.
 One will have developed the release branch and the other will review it (developer and reviewer below).

-• The developer will then create a new PR, to merge the stable branch into main.
+• The developer will then create another new PR as above, to merge the stable branch into main.

 • At this point an admin will need to modify the branch protection rules for the main branch, so that the commit can be performed with a normal merge.
 This keeps main and stable with an identical history.